ParadoxZero/blog/_posts/2025-03-16-is-vim-worth-it.md

 My workflow generally is code research, debugging, and only little bit of addition.
 Very rarely am I writing full blown new classes and modules.
 Maybe 5 times a year.

 For most part I am intersted in making small changes in large amount of files that can be in arbitary locations accorss code bases.
 I realized for these things I really like the traditional GUI + Keybinding workflow used in vscode vs keyboard heavy one.
-For example, scolling around code without knowling a keyword is a big thing I do, which totally defeats the keyword based file movement in vim.
+For example, scolling around code without knowing a keyword is a big thing I do, which totally defeats the keyword based file movement in vim.
 I can defintely use mouse scroll in nvim too, but that then defeats the purpose.

 In fact the mode based editing actively hinders this workflow where I scroll the file searching for a pattern that I can't search for, seeing the relavent spot, I'll then add or delete some code by placing curor on the correct spot.